A history of international players in the NBA

 Honors: One-time NBA champion, three-time All-Star, one-time All-NBA

-One of the leading members of Croatia’s impressive hoops lineage, Stojakovic retired after 13 seasons in 2011 with 1,760 career 3-pointers (18th in NBA history) on 40.0-percent shooting (44th).
+One of the leading members of Serbia’s impressive hoops lineage, Stojakovic retired after 13 seasons in 2011 with 1,760 career 3-pointers (18th in NBA history) on 40.0-percent shooting (44th).
 His deadeye shooting was a key feature of the fearsome early ’00s Sacramento Kings teams that rank among the best to never win an NBA title.